Intermodalics/pickit-docs/docs/faq/general/can-i-connect-a-pickit-processor-as-a-normal-pc.rst

   :scale: 70%
   :align: center

-If the Pickit system is behind a firewall, one has to configure the firewall such that the following ports are reachable:
+If you access the Pickit system via LAN you may have to configure your firewall.
+Pickit requires that the following ports are reachable:

 - **Web interface**: 80, 8080, 8083, 8182, 9999
-- **Robot socket interface**: 5001, 30001
+- **Robot socket interface**: 5001 or 30001
-- **Pickit remote access**: 22
+- **Pickit remote access**: 22 (only required for online remote support)